Defenceman: Offensive zone play

 In the offensive zone, the defence skaters usually "play the blue line".
 It is their duty to keep the puck in the offensive zone by stopping it from crossing the blue line that demarcates where the offensive zone begins.
 Should the puck cross this line, the offence cannot touch the puck in their opponent's zone without stopping play (see offside).
 Defencemen must be quick to pass the puck around, helping their forwards to open up shooting lanes, or taking open shots themselves when they become available.
 The defence must also be able to skate quickly to cut off any breakaways, moving themselves back into the defensive zone ahead of the onrushing opponent.

 Essentially in all three zones of the rink, the defence is the backstop for the puck.
 It should never go behind the defence, unless the player intentionally lets it for strategic reasons.
-The defence keeps the momentum of play squarely directed towards the opposing goal, or at least away from his own.
+The defence keeps the momentum of play squarely directed towards the opposing goal, or at least away from their own.

 Because defencemen are often expected to shoot on the opposing net from long range, these players often develop the hardest and most accurate slapshots.
 This is because taking a more stationary position on the blue line rewards pure accuracy and patience, rather than the adept hand–eye coordination attributed to forwards.
 Al MacInnis, who was seven times decorated with "Hardest Shot" in NHL skills competitions, was able to score frequently from the blue line because his slapshot was simply too fast to block effectively.

 When a team is on a power play, a defence player can set up plays in the offensive zone, and distribute the puck to the teammate that he or she feels is in the best position to score, similar to a point guard in basketball, a playmaker in soccer, and a quarterback in American football and Canadian football.
 For this reason, a defenceman will often be described as the power play "quarterback", in particular if an umbrella power play formation is used (where a single defenceman is occupying the point, in the middle of the ice).
 This is also referred to as "playing the point" (this term derives not from the basketball position, but from an older name for the defence position in hockey itself).

 Faceoffs

-During faceoffs in the defensive zone, most teams have their defence players pair up with opposing wingers to tie them up while leaving his team's forwards open to move the puck, though this is at the discretion of the individual coach.
-In the offensive zone, the defence player acts in his or her usual role, keeping control of the puck as the forwards fight for position.
+During faceoffs in the defensive zone, most teams have their defence players pair up with opposing wingers to tie them up while leaving their team's forwards open to move the puck, though this is at the discretion of the individual coach.
+In the offensive zone, the defence player acts in their usual role, keeping control of the puck as the forwards fight for position.

-In the first organized ice hockey (see Amateur Hockey Association of Canada), defencemen used to line up in an "I" formation behind the rover (defunct) as point and cover point.
+In the first organized ice hockey league (see Amateur Hockey Association of Canada), defencemen used to line up in an "I" formation behind the rover (defunct) as point and cover point.
 Defence is still referred to as "playing the point", though this term now refers mostly to the role of defencemen on the power-play.